What is technical debt?

 There is no single source of technical debt.
 Here is a list of most common sources:

-- Lack of tests (unit/integration/regression)
+- A lack of tests (unit/integration/regression)

-- Weak team cooperation
+- A poor team cooperation

-- Doing later or skipping refactoring
+- Skipping or postponing the refactoring

-- Lack of programming standards
+- A lack of programming standards

 Technical debt costs